 Horta, Azores (PT)

-Here, the channels between the islands and the great depths of abundant marine life make the Azores one of the most spectacular sites in the world for amateur fishing and fishing for sport.
+The channels between the islands and the great depths of abundant marine life make fishing in the Azores one of the most interesting activities in this archipelago.

 The water can reach depths of 1000m and when fishing in the Azores, you can find huge fish such as blue marlin, white marlin and sometimes yellowfin tuna, swordfish and several species of shark (including hammerhead, the grey canabota and mako shark).
 Smaller species such as Atlantic bonito, albacore, skipjack, bluefish, wahoo and barracuda are also in abundance.